MahirEmran/nchs-cs.github.io/idp/visualizations/curve_of_best_fit.md

 ---

 # Curve of Best Fit
-{% include toc.md %}

 In this section, we will show how you can identify a Curve of Best Fit for a set of data points.
 The curve can be anything an equation can express, but there are some limitations with discontinuous curves and asymptotes.
 The easiest is finding a line of best fit.
 Secondarily, you can find the polynomial that fits the data points.
 Tertiary, you can provide an equation of a continuous curve involving a combination of functions such as sine or logarithm.
 Lastly, you can have a non-continuous curve like Sigmoid or `y = 1 / (x - 3).

 We will review four different ways to get the equation of a fitted curve.
 1. `scipy.stats.linregress`: a statistical method that identifies a line's coefficients as well some statistical information.
 2. `numpy.polyfit`: a Numpy method that identifies the coefficients of any n-ordered polynomial.
 3. `scipy.stats.curve_fit`: a statistical method that identifies the coefficients of **_any_ function** as well as some statistical information about the fit.